We Analyzed the Future Direction of AquaBounty Technologies Inc. (AQB), Here is What We Found

 Oppenheimer gave a rating of “Outperform” to AQB, setting the target price at $7 in the report published on July 01st of the previous year.

-During the last 5 trading sessions, AQB fell by -15.19%, which changed the moving average for the period of 200-days by -74.38% in comparison to the 20-day moving average, which settled at $1.5305.
-In addition, AquaBounty Technologies Inc. saw -36.19% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AQB rose by +7.80%, which changed the moving average for the period of 200-days by -71.54% in comparison to the 20-day moving average, which settled at $1.5205.
+In addition, AquaBounty Technologies Inc. saw -27.62% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading